 [Editor’s Note: This analysis on domestic spending for nutrition is a follow-up to an earlier post on donor spending for nutrition, “A wake-up call for the global nutrition community.”]

 Reaching the World Health Assembly targets for nutrition by 2025 will require substantial increases in funding from domestic governments and donor agencies over 2015 levels.

-The Investment Framework for Nutrition, a collaboration between the World Bank, Results for Development and 1,000 Days, estimated that $40 billion in additional donor contributions and $27 billion in additional domestic contributions would be required over 10 years to scale up a core package of high-impact nutrition-specific interventions.
+The Investment Framework for Nutrition, a collaboration between the World Bank, Results for Development and 1,000 Days, estimated that $4 billion in additional domestic contributions, and $2.6 billion in additional donor contributions would be required per year over 10 years to scale up a core package of high-impact nutrition-specific interventions.
 Using a detailed analysis of OECD-DAC data and program documents, we recently reported that the donor community is not only missing its target for increased spending in 2016, but has actually reduced funding for that core package of interventions below 2015 levels.

 Are domestic governments picking up the slack?